refinajs/refina/docs/guide/apis/app-hooks.md

 Hooks are functions that are called at specific times during the app's lifecycle.

-Hooks can be added when installing a plugin, or in the `UPDATE` call.
+Hooks can be added by plugin when it is being installed, or by main function in the `UPDATE` call.

 ## Onetime Hooks